How to Open a Bank Account Online: A Step-by-Step Guide

-BBVA Compass takes it a step further than some other banks by offering a Consumer Switch Kit.
+BBVA takes it a step further than some other banks by offering a Consumer Switch Kit.
 This kit helps you completely switch banks, including setting up direct deposit to your new bank account and checking to make sure all your financial information points to your new bank.

-Steps to Open a Bank Account Online
+How to Open a Bank Account Online in 5 Easy Steps

 Opening a bank account online is often easier than doing it in person.
 After all, how many times have you gone to apply for something in person and forgotten a key document you need?

 With online banking, you don’t have to worry about that because you apply right from the comfort of your home.

 Banks are required by law to verify your identity.
 The easiest way to do this is by checking your government-issued identification.

 It’s handy to have a scanner or scanner app handy, since you may be required to scan the entire document.
 In other cases, the bank will only ask for the identification number.
 In particular, you may need these documents: